ni/nimble/CONTRIBUTING.md

 This repository uses [Renovate](https://docs.renovatebot.com/) to automatically create pull requests that bump the version of key dependencies on a schedule.
 Renovate is configured via [`renovate.json`](./.github/renovate.json).

 Code owners are responsible for completing or rejecting Renovate PRs.
 Completing a PR currently requires manually adding a beachball change file to the branch.
+The change `type` will typically be `none` if only `package-lock.json` is changing and `patch` if any `package.json` is changing.
+The `comment` should summarize which set of dependencies are being updated.

 ## Handling intermittent test failures